 If TV show ‘Friends’ had eSignatures – Goodbye 90’s lease agreement

 So, you’re fed up with lease agreement after lease agreement.
+Sick of monthly rent.
 Considering buying your first home?
 In the words of Chandler in hit TV series Friends, you could well be thinking: “I can handle this.
 Handle is my middle name.”
 Though he added “Actually, handle is the middle of my first name.”
 Those guys made it look easy to live in a busy, popular city, right?
 If only it was that simple!

 The one where we bought a house…

-The first rung of the property ladder is HIGH and getting ever more slippery.
+The first rung of the real estate property ladder is HIGH and getting ever more slippery.
 Which means not only are first time buyers having to stretch themselves a long way to get a foot up, far too many of them are then falling off!
 Endless lease agreement, after lease agreement gets super boring after a certain amount of time not to mention the money you’re burning on rent.
 “So no one told you life was gonna be this way.
 Your job’s a joke, you’re broke, your love life’s D.O.A.”

 That doesn’t mean it’s not possible to snap up your first bachelorette pad, couples love nest or shared property though, (no lease agreements!).
 It just takes proper research and planning.
 As Phoebe tells Ross “You can’t just give up!
 Is that what a dinosaur would do?”

 The starting point is a reality check.
 Unless you’ve won the lottery or you’re a welcome customer at “Bank of Mum and Dad”, your first home is going to be tight on space and limited in location.
 Remember Chandler and Ross negotiating a sofa up that awkward staircase?